Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 1. Where a replacement umpire is agreed upon prior to the start of the game, that game shall be official.

 7. A pre-game umpires/coaches meeting shall be conducted prior to the start of every game in order to inform the visitors of all ground rules and to properly educate the umpire of all league specific playing rules.
+No host team playing another MWOBL team may vary from league application of rules simply because the game is being played at their site.
+Any variance from league rules must be agreed upon by team managers.
+Teams may agree to alter the rules under which they are playing a specific game, but only by mutual agreement and only for that game.
 At this meeting, coaches are to trade information about who is eligible to pitch that game.

 8. Umpires: